 Yes Bank sells over 15 lakh shares of SICAL Logistics

-The private lender on January 15 had announced acquisition of 60,00,000 equity shares constituting around 10.25 per cent of paid-up share capital of SICAL Logistics Limited through invocation of pledged shares.

-The bank on January 23 had sold more than 12 lakh shares of SICAL Logistics, bringing its stake to around 8 per cent.
-"Yes Bank has sold 15,66,909 equity shares having nominal value of Rs 10 each, constituting 2.68 per cent of the paid-up share capital of SICAL Logistics Limited (SICAL) in various tranches, last being on January 29, 2020 resulting into a change in holding of the bank by more than 2 per cent of the total shareholding of SICAL," Yes Bank said in a regulatory filing on Thursday.
+On January 23, the bank had sold more than 12 lakh shares of SICAL Logistics, bringing its stake to about 8 per cent.
+"Yes Bank has sold 15,66,909 equity shares having a nominal value of Rs 10 each, constituting 2.68 per cent of the paid-up share capital of SICAL Logistics Ltd in various tranches," Yes Bank said in a statement.

 SICAL Logistics is engaged in providing dredging and retail supply chain logistics solutions.
-Yes Bank shares closed 5.22 per cent down at Rs 39.05 on BSE.
-SICAL Logistics dropped 4.82 per cent to end at Rs 10.85 on BSE.
+Yes Bank is India's fourth largest private sector bank with presence across all 28 states and 9 union territories.
+It has been striving to fund its growth and improve asset quality.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)